 This card’s resource is pretty solid as it lets you draw three cards.
 Of course, that means you have to discard some cards.
 If you are hunting for a card you can score that can be key.

 What to Avoid

-I will start with saying you should avoid any and all of the 1 point cards.
+I will start by saying you should avoid any and all of the 1-point cards.
 You have to score object cards pretty constantly.
-While these are easy to score cards, they just don’t score enough points to be worth it.
+While these are easy to score, they just don’t score enough points to be worth it.
 If your deck only scores 15-20 points you are going to struggle to win games honestly.
 Leave these cards at home.